JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 [tensorflow-2.0](https://github.com/tensorflow/tensorflow) - use branch `master`

-The full list of packages use can be seen below:
+The full list of packages used can be seen below:
 ```
 - tensorboard-2.0.0
 - tensorflow-2.0.0